 • no form of live-plucking or force-feeding of animals is permitted.

 The DIST Protocol assesses animal welfare using an innovative approach.
-In fact, alongside the traditional approach that focuses on the animal’s environment (in terms of availability of food and water, space to pasture, etc.), it also provides for the careful observation of the animal itself (as per recent European Commission guidelines), through the so-called Animal-Based Measures1 (ABMs), which enable the direct assessment of the animals’ conditions by observing how the geese respond to various factors within their environment (outcome approach).
-The DIST Protocol features nine ABMs (welfare indicators) including, among others, those designed to identify unusual behaviour or aspects such as feather-pecking6, twisted or broken wings, feather irregularities, and abnormal beak colour.
+In fact, alongside the traditional approach that focuses on the animal’s environment (in terms of availability of food and water, space to pasture, etc.), the Protocol also provides for the careful observation of the animal itself (as per recent European Commission guidelines), through the so-called Animal-Based Measures (ABMs)(5).
+The ABMs enable the direct assessment of the animals’ conditions by observing how the geese respond to various factors within their environment (outcome approach).
+The DIST Protocol features nine ABMs (welfare indicators) including, among others, those designed to identify unusual behaviour or aspects such as feather-pecking(6), twisted or broken wings, feather irregularities, and abnormal beak colour.
 These phenomena occur when the welfare of the geese is compromised owing to a number of reasons, including high stocking density, poor diet, lack of pasture, and inappropriate animal management methods.
 Another important and innovative indicator introduced by the Protocol regards the human-animal interaction, which is assessed according to the responses to a specific test (the HAR test, Estep and Hetts, 1992).

-• audits are commissioned directly by Moncler and not by the supplier;
+• audits are commissioned and paid directly by Moncler and not by the supplier;

-• the certification process is carried out by a qualified independent body, whose auditors are trained by veterinaries and zootechnicians of the Department of Veterinary Medicine at the University of Milan (Italy);
+• the certification process is carried out by a qualified independent body, whose auditors are trained by veterinaries and zootechnicians of the Department of Veterinary Medicine at the University of Milan;

-In 2017, 85 independent audits were conducted, some of which were attended by both Moncler officers and experts from the University of Milan’s Department of Veterinary Medicine.
-Although the audits involved the suppliers’ best farms, some of them were required to take corrective measures before obtaining certification.
-No instances of live-plucking or force-feeding were observed at any of the farms audited.
+In 2018, 176 independent audits were conducted, some of which were attended by Moncler officers as well as experts from the University of Milan’s Department of Veterinary Medicine.
+In all cases where minor non-conformities were found during audit activities, farms had to take prompt corrective action before obtaining certification.
+During the audits carried out in 2018, no instances of live-plucking or force-feeding were observed at any of the audited farms.